dustinpfister/blog_posts/_posts/js-getting-started-file-protocol.md

 ### 1.3 - Starting out with some events

 Now that we have a hello world out of the way lets move on to something else such as [event attachment](/2019/01/16/js-event-listeners/), and starting to work with [event objects](/2020/07/23/js-event-object/) in the event hander functions.
 The reason why I am getting into this is because event attachment if a very important step forward when it comes to making a project interactive.
 There is a number of ways to attach a wide range of various types of events to elements in html.
 However for this getting started post I thought I would stick to just a basic example that has to do with just the click event and the add event listener method.

-To use this method I will first want an element reference to attach an event hander to.
+To use this add event listener method I will first want an element reference to attach an event hander to.
 So then I have added an input element to the html of this example, on top of having a paragraph element that will serve as a crude yet functional display.
+For this button I am setting an id attribute that I will use as a means to get a reference to it, set the tpe of the input to button rather than the default text type, and set a value of step to it which in this case will be the display name of the button.
+So now that I have my html together I will want to create some variables to store a count, and hold a reference to elements of interest in the page such as what I am using to display output.
+I just get a reference to the input element, and then call the add event listener method off of that reference.
+While doing so I pass the string click for the first argument to indicate that I want to attach an event listener for the click event, and then pass the event hander function that I want to fire each time that event happens.

 ```html
 <html>